 Being obsessed with food and body weight can develop eating disorders

-If you are an athlete aiming to optimise performance in your sport, you can obviously reap benefits from paying attention to what you eat.
+If you are an athlete aiming to optimise performance in your sport, you can reap benefits from paying attention to what you eat.
 However, for some people, this interest develops into an unhealthy obsession with food, calories and body weight.
 They worry continuously about what they are going to eat, when and where they are going to eat, how much weight they will put on if they go out for a meal with friends, how many hours they will have to exercise to burn off those calories, how they can avoid eating "banned" foods, and so on.
 Such an obsession with food and body weight is termed an eating disorder.

 Eating disorders appear to be on the increase in the population as a whole.
 For example, the number of people seeking treatment for anorexia and bulimia in one London hospital has increased by 360% over nine years.
 Experts have argued that one factor is a fashion ideal of the perfect body which has become progressively thinner over the last 40 years.
 Such media-based pressure used to apply predominantly to women, but in recent years use of the male "body beautiful" in advertising has increased, leading to growing concern among men about whether their body conforms to the ideal.
 Increased awareness and diagnosis may have also made an impact on the statistics.
-Research has identified a number of other factors thought to contribute to the development of eating disorders.
+Research has identified several other factors thought to contribute to the development of eating disorders.
 Studies of twins indicate that genetic factors may play a part.
 Biological factors such as imbalances in neurotransmitters in the brain may be involved.
 Various psychological factors have also been proposed.
 Here, the eating disorder is seen as a reaction to one or more of the following: being brought up in a family which has difficulty in resolving conflict and expressing emotions, actual or feared sexual abuse, difficulty in coping with stress, low self-esteem (leading to a need to bolster self-esteem by external approval).
-Overly simplistic diagnoses of causes should be avoided, however, as individuals will vary with respect to the primary causes.
+Overly simplistic diagnoses of causes should be avoided, however, as individuals will vary to the primary causes.

 Increased risk of eating disorders for athletes